Remo Mancini: Politics

-Mancini was elected to the provincial legislature as M.P.P. the following year in the Ontario general election of 1975, defeating Progressive Conservative Frank Klees by just over 2,000 votes in Essex South.
+Mancini was elected to the provincial legislature as MPP the following year in the Ontario general election of 1975, defeating Progressive Conservative Frank Klees by just over 2,000 votes in Essex South.
 He defeated Klees again by a wider margin in the 1977 Ontario election, and easily retained his seat in the elections of 1981, 1985 and 1987.

 The Liberal Party was able to form a minority government under David Peterson following the 1985 provincial election, after 42 years in opposition.
 Mancini was named as the Premier's parliamentary assistant from 1985 to 1987.
 He was promoted to Minister without portfolio responsible for disabled persons on September 29, 1987, and finally to Minister of Revenue on August 2, 1989.

 The Liberal government was defeated by the New Democratic Party in the 1990 Ontario election.
 Mancini retained his seat and was the only Liberal MPP elected in the entire Windsor, Sarnia, London region.

-Remo Mancini was elected House Leader by the Liberal Caucus in a formal process and served until February 1992.
-While in opposition Mancini was Chairman of the Public Accounts Committee.
+Remo Mancini was elected the House Leader by the Liberal Caucus in a formal process and served until February 1992.
+While in opposition, Mancini was Chairman of the Public Accounts Committee.
 Mancini retired from the legislature on April 30, 1993.